 A request to continue an amendment to the Countywide Plan Map, once formally submitted, shall be in writing by an authorized representative of the local government with jurisdiction.
-Such request for continuation may be submitted to the PPC at, or prior to, the applicant local government's opening statement to the PPC and must state a future date for consideration.
-The PPC shall review such request for continuation, consistent with the public purpose and intent of these Countywide Rules and their enabling legislation, and if approved, shall may reschedule the public hearing on the application for amendment to a specified future date.
+Such request for continuation may be submitted to the PPC at, or prior to, the applicant local government's opening statement to the PPC, and must state a future date for consideration.
+The PPC shall review such request for continuation, consistent with the public purpose and intent of these Countywide Rules and their enabling legislation, and if approved, shall reschedule the public hearing on the application for amendment to a specified future date.
 A request for continuation may also be submitted to the CPA subsequent to the PPC action, at or prior to the applicant local government's opening statement to the CPA, and must state a future date for consideration.
-The CPA shall review such request for continuation, consistent with the public purpose and intent of these Countywide Rules and their enabling legislation, and if approved, shall may reschedule the public hearing on the application for amendment to a specified future date.
-If not rescheduled to a specified future date, the public hearing must be readvertised pursuant to the requirements of Section 7.8.4.
+The CPA shall review such request for continuation, consistent with the public purpose and intent of these Countywide Rules and their enabling legislation, and if approved, shall reschedule the application for amendment to a specified future date.